-A resolution is to be proposed at the Annual General Meeting in accordance with Section 489 of the Companies Act 2006 for the re-appointment of KPMG LLP as auditor of the Parent Company and authorising the Directors to set its remuneration.
+The Group decided to put out to tender the provision of its audit services in 2016.
+A number of suitable firms were approached and PricewaterhouseCoopers LLP was successful.
+A resolution is to be proposed at the Annual General Meeting in accordance with Section 489 of the Companies Act 2006 for the re-appointment of PwC LLP as independent auditor of the Parent Company and authorising the Directors to set its remuneration.